she went missing a variety of odd rumors surfaced pertaining to Amelia Earhart's full life story. This left the historical

 trial in San Francisco in 1949, Amelia Earhart's Mother, Amy Otis Earhart attended the proceedings on a daily basis.
 After

-the trial she told the New York Times she was aware Amelia had survived and ended up under Japan's
+the trial, Amy told the New York Times she was 'aware' Amelia had survived in Japan's custody.

-auspice during the war.
-As a result of the Tokyo Rose trial, Iva Toguri was convicted.
+No matter, the a result of the Tokyo Rose trial had been Iva Toguri's false conviction.
 However,

-as his last official act President Gerald Ford finally pardoned Iva Toguri D'Aquino.
+as his last official act in 1977, President Gerald Ford finally pardoned Iva Toguri D'Aquino.

-She had always maintained her innocence, and felt 'Tokyo Rose' was more of a generic term.
-Others
+She had always maintained her innocence, believing 'Tokyo Rose' was more of a generic term,

 The 'She Lived In The Imperial Palace In Tokyo